kimjuyoung1127/vibe/vibe-code/prd.md

 Note: This feature will be implemented by the operator in the latter half of the project, utilizing technologies from their other projects, including Qwen CLI and Gemini CLI.

-F-08: Mobile Responsive Design
+F-09: Mobile Responsive Design

 All site features must be optimized for mobile, tablet, and desktop environments.
+Specifically, all pages must adhere to a strict no-horizontal-scroll policy on mobile viewports (375px and up).
+Content must reflow to fit the viewport width, and no single component should be able to cause page-level overflow.
+Specifically, all pages must adhere to a strict no-horizontal-scroll policy on mobile viewports (375px and up).
+Content must reflow to fit the viewport width, and no single component should be able to cause page-level overflow.

 F-09: Global Side Navigation (Reddit Style)